sachinraja/ts-lib-starter/README.md

 ## Usage

-This is esm-first, meaning you write esm and it is transpiled to both esm and cjs.
+This is esm-first, meaning you should write esm and it is transpiled to both esm and cjs.
 For example, use:

 ```ts
 import path from 'path'